OpenVTx/OpenVTx_bootloader/README.md

 See [OpenVTx flashing documentation](https://github.com/JyeSmith/OpenVTx#flashing-the-vtx) how to connect ST-Link.

-Then hit upload to flash a bootloader.
+Select `EWRF_E7082VM_bootloader` env and hit upload to flash a bootloader.

+Note: This automatically removes protections so no need to use ST-Link Utility anymore.

 Next you need to flash OpenVTx firmware:
 * Connect VTX to FC